A Theory of Almost Everything

-In a recent exchange with a senior physicist, the author of these pages was accused of criticising theoretical physics as if it were ‘the application of physics’, something he rightly thought to be quite different.
+At or around the time of writing some of the above, there was an exchange with a senior physicist, the author of these pages was accused of criticising theoretical physics as if it were ‘the application of physics’, something he rightly thought to be quite different.
 This would be fine if there were anything new to apply, but the only applications that I personally can think of are applications of physics a hundred years old.

 I throw out a challenge to all of those who swoon in admiration of science: To name me one NEW concept (not a development of and old one,) that led to something useful, that is on sale in the shops, and that is the result of modern physics and scientific method and has been newly discovered in the last twenty years and then another in the last thirty years.
 I know of none, although I have searched in my own disbelief that such a thing could possibly be true, but it seems to me that it is true.

 Parallel and equally unbelievable to me, although probably part of the same hypnotic phenomenon is that of new motor vehicles, and how marketing describes them as so much more advanced than last years model.
-As an engineer, the author knows that cars have not changed in their basics in almost a hundred years, just like physics, but everyone thinks that they have, just like physics.
+As an engineer, the author knows that cars have not changed in their basics in a hundred years, just like physics, but everyone thinks that they have, just like physics.

 There are changes of a cosmetic, electronic and safety nature, agreed, but an engineering drawing of a 1920’s car engine is strikingly similar to one of today.
 The same applies to gearbox, clutch, brakes and transmission all invented a hundred years ago or more.
 Science also cashes-in on the marketing, advertising industry that seems to be the only activity with any new ideas.
 I have nothing but admiration for advertisers, who year after year reinvent the same old technology.
 We must also not forget the evergreen Hollywood “Scientist Saves the World” scenario.
-I know of no example of this actually happening although I can point to one or two disasters.
+I know of no example of this actually happening although I could point to one or two disasters.

 ‘The new lab’ will do so much more than the old one’, as will the new LHC do more than those that went before, it “may help scientists to understand the creation of the universe” or it may not.
 It’s all advertising and little ever transpires that is of any practical use.
 Practical utility is something that theoretical science retreats further from with every passing year.